grinnell-cs/csc151-images/_eboards/eboard31.md

 ### Which principles did you find surprising (or most surprising)?
 Why?

+* I found some of them vague.
+It feels like a good thing.
+* I was surprised that a code of ethics might include "sharing is caring".
+  2.7: (Sam phrases that as "A responsibility to inform the public.")
+* 1.1: (Contribute to society.)
+The longer discussion includes considerations of environmental sustainability.
+    * Computing waste is a *huge* problem; computers are built to be disposable, but not recyclable.
+    * Computing uses a lot of energy.
+We see that in cryptocurrency, NFTs, large AI systems, etc.  Timnit Gebru.
+    * The resources that we're using to build computers require enviornmental destruction and often come from the global south.
+* 3.6 Use care when modifying or retiring systems.
+People rely on them to get their work done, so unnecessary changes are likely to disrupt peoples' work or their lifestyle.

 ### Which are your "favorite" principles?
+Why?

+* 1.6 Respect privacy.
+"My privacy is important."
+People should do their best to keep our private information private.
+* 3.1 Ensure that the public good is the central concern during all professional computing work.
+(The "public good" can be hard to define.)

 ### Which principles do you expect to be hardest to follow?
+Why?

+* Leadership principles; it's hard to be responsible for other people's actions.
+* Avoid harm: It's hard to know what the implications are.
+    * Search plus "help the user" can lead to horrible results.

 A case study
 ------------

 _Modified from <https://ethics.acm.org/code-of-ethics/using-the-code/case-dark-ux-patterns/>.
 (Please don't look there for analysis.)_

-The change request Stewart received was simple enough: replace the web site’s rounded rectangle buttons with arrows and adjust the color palette to one that mixes red and green text.
+The change request Stewart received was simple enough: replace the web site's rounded rectangle buttons with arrows and adjust the color palette to one that mixes red and green text.
 But when Stewart looked at the prototype, he found it confusing.
 The left arrow suggested that the web site would go back to a previous page or cancel some action; instead, this arrow replaced the button for accepting the company’s default product.
 The right arrow, on the other hand, upgraded the user to the more expensive category; it also silently added a protection warranty without asking for confirmation.
 Stewart suggested to his manager that this confusing design would probably trick users into more expensive options that they didn’t want.
 The response was that these were the changes requested by the client.

 Shortly after the updates were released into their production system, Stewart’s team was invited to a celebration.
 As a result of these changes, revenues at their client had increased significantly over the previous quarter.
 At the celebration, Stewart overheard some of the client’s managers discussing the small increase for refunds by users who claimed that they didn’t want the protection plan, but there weren’t many.
 One manager noted several complaints from visually impaired users, who noted that the mixture of red and green text obscured important disclaimers about the product.
 “So what you’re saying, then, is that the changes worked as planned,” quipped one of the managers.